soulspace-org/overarch/README.md

 ![overarch - Image © 2019 Ludger Solbach](/doc/images/overarch.jpg)

 # Overarch
-A data driven model of software systems based on UML and the C4 model.
+Overarch provides an ontology and a data driven model of software systems and organizations based on e.g. UML and the C4 model.

 Model your system as data and specify/generate representations (e.g. diagrams) for your system.
 All core and supplementary C4 diagrams except code